sagnikc395/lox/README.md

 ## lox

-Lox interpreter and bytecode machine written in Rust.
+Lox interpreter in Python and bytecode interpreter in Rust.